githubedward/mini-app-2/README.md

 # Pinit App

 > A simple app where users can pin places they've been to and share it to their network.
+Newer version of MapSocial.

 ### Current stack used: